Auburn University Libraries

 The Draughon Library contains the Learning Commons for group study as well as an entire floor dedicated to quiet, individual study.
-More than 1400 power outlets to allow students to use personal laptops while in the library; carrels for faculty and graduate student use; a Media and Digital Resource Laboratory to provide access to the latest multimedia hardware and software along with on-site expertise to assist users, and over 200 university and public computer workstations - including laptop computers that can be checked out to faculty and students.
+More than 1400 power outlets to allow students to use personal laptops while in the library; carrels for faculty and graduate student use; a Media and Digital Resource Laboratory to provide access to the latest multimedia hardware and software along with on-site expertise to assist users; and over 200 university and public computer workstations - including laptop computers that can be checked out to faculty and students.
 The attached Mell Classroom Building provides additional study spaces and circulation services.

 Reference service and library use instruction is provided by subject-specialist librarians.
 Draughon Library also features an expanded assistive technology workstation area on the second floor that hold three workstations with specialized software for helping vision-impaired patrons use library and Internet resources.

 The Special Collections and Archives Department collects rare and unique material related to the history, literature and natural history of Alabama; the American Civil War; the history of aviation; and family history in the southeastern United States.